rafeyhusain/tekla/2025/README.md

 ## ExportToExcel
 Exports member information (ID, Name, Section, Start/End points, Comment) to an Excel file `Desktop\Model.xlsx`.
-See the [Model.xlsx](#Modelxlsx) section for details on the exported data format.
+See the [Members](#Members) section for details on the exported data format.

+Note, you can run [Macro2](docs/xlsx/Macro2.xlsm) inside `Desktop\Model.xlsx` to generate `Connections` sheet.

 ## ImportFromExcel
-Reads connections from an Excel file `Desktop\Connections.xlsx` and creates connections between members in Tekla.
+Reads connections from an Excel file `Desktop\Model.xlsx` and creates connections between members in Tekla based on `Connections` sheet.
-See the [Connections.xlsx](#Connectionsxlsx) section for details on the exported data format.
+See the [Connections Sheet](#Connections) section for details on the exported data format.

 ## Install Software